julianfigueroaGL/gorilla-cast-docs/docs/advanced/animations/animations.md

 Hence `Animations` are very different, you are able to make that multiple states happen within a declaration.

 In terms of tools, both are useful, you can think of transitions as a saw and animations as a powersaw.
-In other words for small projects or with less complexity Transitions are the one, but if you have a large app, definitely you'd Animations.
+In other words for small projects or with less complexity Transitions are the one, but if you have a large app, definitely you'd choose Animations.

 ## Additional Links